Introduction to P2P Crypto Trading

 Peer-to-peer trading literally means from one equal to another which is a great way to describe the process of exchanging digital assets in the P2P marketplace.
 All participants of the market use the same leveled playing field and swap assets by simply sending the required amount to each other after finding an offer that suits both parties.

 Traditional trading is the approach the world of finance developed over the last century with people engaging with various financial markets using the services of middlemen like brokers and exchanges.
-While this model certainly has its merits and allows more people to jump straight into the action, P2P trading offers several important advantages:
+While this model certainly has its merits and allows more people to jump straight into the action, P2P trading offers certain advantages such as increased privacy and control over transactions:

-- Privacy and security.
+Privacy and security.
 If you find a good trading partner, the issue of security is noticeably diminished since you are not afraid of being scammed.
 On the other hand, traders do not have to disclose as much personal information as in case with some heavily regulated CEX websites.
 Decentralized exchanges are also less regulated and can be used in many countries despite limitations imposed by their governments.
+However, P2P platforms come with their own set of challenges, such as the risk of scams and slower transaction times.

 The Mechanics of Peer-to-Peer (P2P) Trading in the Cryptocurrency Space

-A P2P crypto exchange is an open marketplace where buyers look for sellers and vice versa.
-An exchange simply allows users to publish their bids and asks to form a price bucket and gives everyone equal access to this information thus facilitating peer-to-peer cryptocurrency trading in an self-regulated environment.
+A P2P crypto exchange is an open marketplace facilitating direct transactions where buyers look for sellers and vice versa.
+An exchange simply allows users to publish their bids and asks to form a price bucket and gives everyone equal access to this information thus facilitating peer-to-peer cryptocurrency trading in a self-regulated environment.

 It does not mean, however, that a P2P trading platform takes a “hands-off” approach and just observes how people send each other crypto.
 While such marketplaces exist (like Craigslist or Facebook trading groups), even they try to enforce some rules to protect users from being scammed out of their assets.
-Highly specialized decentralized exchanges offer various services like user ratings, testimonials, commentary, escrow services, and more.
+Highly specialized decentralized exchanges offer various services like user ratings, testimonials, commentary, and an escrow system to protect users from being scammed.

 An escrow can be presented in various forms:

-- A DEX platform my run a blockchain network and use smart-contracts to create escrow tokens that hold user funds until a deal is resolved.
+A DEX platform may run a blockchain network and use smart contracts to create escrow tokens that hold user funds until a deal is resolved.

 This approach is wildly different from what many retail traders are used to after years of using conventional exchanges where banks and other financial institutions take clients’ money into custody and take full responsibility for resolving trades.
 Since there are certain hierarchies in the conventional financial market, it is quite logical to have an arbiter.